Après Fauré

-Après Fauré is a solo album by American pianist Brad Mehldau.
-It consists of five compositions by French musician Gabriel Fauré and four by Mehldau.
+Après Fauré is a solo album by the American pianist Brad Mehldau.
+It consists of five compositions by the French musician Gabriel Fauré and four by Mehldau.
 The performances were recorded in 2023 and released by Nonesuch Records in 2024.

 Music and recording

 The album was recorded on June 19–21, 2023 at Mechanics Hall, Worcester, Massachusetts.
 The Fauré material is four nocturnes and an excerpt from his Piano Quartet No. 2.
 For Mehldau's compositions on the album, he "devises structures based on motor rhythms but flavors them with Fauré-like harmonies."

 Release and reception

 Après Fauré was released by Nonesuch Records on May 10, 2024.
 The AllMusic reviewer concluded: "This is an intriguing release from one of today's most interesting pianists, no matter what genre one may choose for him".
 The DownBeat reviewer commented on the thoughtfulness of Mehldau's liner notes for the album and wrote that his compositions "unfurl like a slow burn, the similarities and contrasts of his and Fauré's works swirling together like a fog."